 Major companies across those industry sectors are headquartered in Columbus.
 Some of the biggest include OhioHealth (health care), Nationwide Mutual Insurance Company (insurance and finance), American Electric Power (utilities), Mount Carmel Health System (health care), L Brands, Inc. (distribution and retail).

-The largest employers in Columbus represent several business sectors, including financial services, investment banking, insurance and automotive manufacturing.
+The largest employers in Columbus represent several business sectors, including financial services, investment banking, insurance and automotive manufacturing, according to data from the Bureau of Labor Statistics.
 By size, the five biggest employers (by full-time employees) in the region include the following:

 - JPMorgan Chase: 20,475

 - Nationwide Mutual Insurance Company: 11,100